CrowCpp/Crow/docs/guides/logging.md

 ## Setting up logging level
 You can set up the level at which crow displays logs by using the app's `loglevel(crow::LogLevel)` method.<br><br>

-The available log levels are as follows (please not that setting a level will also display all logs below this level):
+The available log levels are as follows (please note that setting a level will also display all logs below this level):

 - Debug
 - Info